-(i.e. greater than 20 m tall) are at greater risk of wind throw than shrub and small tree species.
+In 1990, OGNZL commissioned Landcare Research to carry out a study of the root depths of indigenous plants growing on the rehabilitated embankment area.
+The study concluded that mature tall tree species (i.e. greater than 20 m tall) are at greater risk of wind throw than shrub and small tree species2.
 The taller species therefore were not preferred on the embankment as at maturity any wind throw could create local disturbance of the cover materials with the possibility of exposing zone G to erosion.
 The overlying zone H provides protection for zone G; this condition must be maintained.
 It is also important to ensure that tree seedlings are not root bound when planted to reduce the likelihood of wind throw caused by spiralled roots.

-In recent times, OGNZL has made the decision to remove cabbage trees from areas of the embankment where there is a risk that the tap root could damage the zone G cap.
+OGNZL has made the decision to remove cabbage trees from areas of the embankment where there is a risk that the tap root could damage the zone G cap.

-- 1. To provide a sustainable vegetative cover that will minimise erosion, - 2.
+- 1. To provide a sustainable vegetative cover that will minimise erosion and ensures the stability and integrity of the embankment remains, - 2.
 To enhance both amenity and biodiversity at the Site by providing habitat and a food source for birdlife.